asyaharoyan/inspira/README.md

 ## Manual Testing Pages

+All the manual testing for the pages passed without issues.

 ### Navigation Bar
 - The logo is displayed on the left side of the navigation bar.
 - The Create Post button appears next to the logo when the user is logged in.